Inspiring everyday connection.

 Get inspired by fellow connectors.

-Peace Corps Volunteers know what its like to be in a place where connecting with other not only vital to their work, but also to their wellbeing.
+Peace Corps Volunteers know what it’s like to be in a place where connecting with other not only vital to their work, but also to their wellbeing.
 Learn from their experiences at the Substack Bringing it Home.

 Let’s stay connected.